 7.5 In the event that the Jury does not receive any high-quality proposals, the scholarship may be withheld and added to the following year’s award.

-7.6 The Jury Chair shall communicate the jury’s decision to the ASIS&T President, the chair of the Information Science Education Committee, the Chair of the Awards and Honors Committee, the ASIS&T Executive Director, and the Institute for Scientific Information.
+7.6 The Jury Chair shall communicate the jury’s decision to the ASIS&T President, the chair of the Education and Professional Advancement Committee, the Chair of the Awards and Honors Committee, the ASIS&T Executive Director, and Clarivate Analytics.

 7.7 The Jury Chair shall provide a 50-250 word abstract, stating why the award was given.
 This abstract will be used to publicize the award.
 Material for this abstract can be taken from the voting rationales provided by members of the jury.